Signynt/virtual-content/README.md

 ## Limitations

 Links in the markdown text work natively when in Reading mode, however they don't in Live Preview, so I've added a workaround that gets most functionality back.
 This means that `left click` works to open the link in the current tab, and `middle mouse` and `ctrl/cmd + left click` works to open the link in a new tab.
 Right click currently doesn't work.

+## Support
+You can send me a donation using [my Paypal link](https://paypal.me/VincenzoBarroso).
+Thanks for the support!